jimFalkenstine/CoasterCounts/README.md

 **Group 1: Reading Data from a Database**

 - Write a SELECT query that uses a WHERE clause.
 - Write a SELECT query that utilizes a JOIN.
 - Write a SELECT query that utilizes a JOIN with 3 or more tables.
 - Write a SELECT query that utilizes a variable in the WHERE clause.
+- Write a SELECT query that utilizes an ORDER BY clause.

 **Group 2: Updating/Deleting Data from a Database**